BIND Best Practices - Recursive

-Consider subscribing to the firstname.lastname@example.org mailing list to stay informed of updates and security issues.
+Subscribe to the email@example.com mailing list to stay informed of updates and security issues.
 All ISC mailing lists are available at https://www.isc.org/mailinglists/.

 You should have a strategy that includes both a planned upgrade path to ensure that you can take advantage of improved features and functionality, as well well as how you will respond if there is a security advisory released that has the potential to impact your servers and services.
 See Which version of BIND do I want to download and install? for more information.